Mexican court passes Slim TV bid to next government

 In other countries in Latin America Slim already offers triple play packages bundling internet, TV and phone services, but he has been thwarted for years in his bid to enter Mexico's television market.

-The lower court decision came as a surprise, since Mexico's communications ministry asked the Supreme Court earlier this week to review Slim's claims that regulators mishandled paperwork on his original application four years ago.
+The lower court decision came as a surprise, since Mexico's Supreme Court earlier this week agreed to review Slim's claims that regulators mishandled paperwork on his original application four years ago.

-The Supreme Court has yet to decide whether it will take the case, a court source said.
-Two telecom analysts said the lower court decision may have effectively voided the case in front of the Supreme Court.
+The lower court effectively voids the case in front of the Supreme Court, two telecom analysts said.

 Most investors still expect Slim to enter Mexico's TV business eventually and a long wait for the approval has already been priced into the company's shares.

-In afternoon trade, shares in America Movil, Telmex's parent, were little changed, down 0.17 percent at 17.28 pesos.
+In mid-morning trade, shares in America Movil (AMXL.MX), Telmex's parent, were little changed, down 0.17 percent at 17.28 pesos.

 "(This decision) just removes a window that could have accelerated Slim's plans to enter the TV market," said Julio Zetina, analyst at Vector Casa de Bolsa in Mexico City.